Project-nab/discovery-service/README.md

 Following our microservice architecture, we already have three basic service (Discovery service, Config service and APIGW service).
 Let move on to our three remaining business service (product-service, cart-service, order-service)

+## Logging service

+We deploy microservice, in the future, scaling is very important and logging is important as part of it.
+We have manage log of all service, each service communicate with each other...
+It's not only helps us in troubleshooting the issues but also help us in understanding the behavior of our softwares.

+In this project, we will use ```Zipkin``` as tracing system (view end-to-end communication) and ```Spring Cloud Sleuth``` in each service to implementation traceId generation and passing it along the service calls including it in the logs.

 ## Product-service

 ### Analysis